fusky-labs/searchpets/README.md

 - Node.js 14 or higher (LTS recommended)
 - Python 3.9 or higher
 - Git Bash or WSL (for Windows only, required to execute Bash scripts)
-- Yarn Package Manager (npm can still be used but we strongly recommend using yarn!)
+- Yarn (npm can still be used but we strongly recommend using yarn!)

 ### Installation